DrKJeff16/project.nvim/README.md

 ### `:ProjectHistory`

-The `:ProjectHistory` command opens the `project.nvim` history file in a new tab, which can be exited by pressing `q` in Normal Mode.
+The `:ProjectHistory` command toggles the `project.nvim` history file in a new tab, which can be exited by pressing `q` in Normal Mode.

-If a `[!]` is supplied at the end of the command (i.e. `:ProjectHistory!`), then it'll close any instance of a previously opened history file, if found.
-Otherwise nothing will happen.

 > [!TIP]
 > _See [`history.lua`](./lua/project/utils/history.lua) for more info_.